-Steps to enable GTID replication:
+Steps to enable GTID replication in MySQL or MariaDB:

 1. Choose unique server_id values for the source and replica.